Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 - Against the spread, Michigan is 5-1-0 this year.

-- The Wolverines covered the spread in their only game when favored by 21.5 points or more.
+- The Wolverines have been favored by 23.5 points or more once this season and covered the spread.

-- Michigan's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Michigan's games this year have gone over the total in three out of six opportunities (50%).

-- When Michigan puts up more than 23.8 points, it is 5-0 against the spread and 5-0 overall.
+- Michigan is 5-0 against the spread and 5-0 overall this season when the team notches more than 23.8 points.

-- When Michigan picks up over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Michigan amasses over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Wolverines have turned the ball over two times this season, seven fewer than the Wildcats have forced (9).
+- The Wolverines have two giveaways this season, while the Wildcats have nine takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.